davidequirillo/davidequirillo.github.io/_tabs/extra.md

 - [csrf-test.davidequirillo.eu](https://csrf-test.davidequirillo.eu)

 ## XSS Example: steal sensitive data
-A small example of a XSS payload (sanitized and not sanitized, so executed), with a button to "steal" page data.
+A small example of a XSS payload (sanitized and not sanitized), with a button to "steal" page data.

 - [xss-test.davidequirillo.eu](https://xss-test.davidequirillo.eu)